 Output variable that contains the name of the feature class.
 This is a string.

-Iterate Feature Classes requires an Input Workspace (the variable named Workspace in the graphic above) where all the feature classes to iterate through are stored.
+The Iterate Feature Classes tool requires an Input Workspace value (the variable named Workspace in the graphic above) where all the feature classes to iterate through are stored.
 Three additional settings, Wildcard, Feature Type, and Recursive, are used to restrict which feature classes in the workspace are iterated and control the iteration in subfolders in the workspace.

-Iterate Feature Classes has two output variables: a feature class and the name of the feature class.
+The Iterate Feature Classes tool has two output variables: a feature class and the name of the feature class.
 The feature class variable can be connected to the next tool for processing, and the Name variable can be used for inline variable substitution.